Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

-I’ll thoroughly explain the hack squat and leg press in detail down below, including how, why, and when to program in each of these exercises into your training regimen.
-Finally, I’ll instruct you on how to perform each movement correctly while keeping in mind each of their respective pros and cons, and how to avoid common mistakes.
+In this article, Iโll thoroughly explain the difference between a hack squat and leg press, including how, why, and when to program each exercise into your training regimen.
+Finally, Iโll instruct you on how to perform each movement correctly while considering their pros and cons and avoiding common mistakes.

-The Differences Between a Hack Squat and Leg Press
+Differences Between the Hack Squat vs Leg Press

-At first glance, the hack squat and leg press appear to be similar movements with respect to the muscle groups they target, but there are some key differences that you should understand if you want to develop the muscle and strength of your legs.
+At first glance, the hack squat and leg press appear to be similar movements concerning the muscle groups they target, but there are some key differences that you should understand if you want to develop the muscle and strength of your legs.

-There are 4 main differences between the hack squat and leg press:
+There are 4 main differences between the leg press and hack squat:

 - Equipment